Find out more about the benefits we offer.

 Cycle To Work scheme

-Employees can also save money on the cost of a bicycle and equipment by joining our Cycle to Work scheme.
+Employees can also save between 25 and 39 per cent on the cost of a bicycle and equipment by joining our Cycle to Work scheme.
 We’ve joined forces with Cyclescheme, the UK’s leading provider of tax-free bikes, to deliver this service to our staff.

 Recycling at work

 As a council, it’s our job to encourage residents to reduce, reuse and recycle as much of their waste as possible, so we can meet European and national legislative targets.
 We have a small team working to improve the standard of waste management at various premises - raising their recycling rates to around 60 per cent and saving the council thousands of pounds in the process.

 All current Belfast City Council employees and current Belfast City Council agency assignees can benefit from offers and discounts from local businesses.
 Categories include clothes and accessories, cars, food and drink, hair and beauty, health and fitness, holiday lets, lessons, and many more.